 Salicylic Acid

 One of the most popular exfoliating ingredients is salicylic acid.
 This beta hydroxy acid helps to break down dead skin cells and unclog pores.
 It’s an ideal choice for those who have oily or acne-prone skin.
-Just be sure to start slowly if you’re new to using salicylic acid, as it can be drying if you use too much.

 Glycolic Acid

 If you’re looking for an ingredient that will help to brighten your complexion, glycolic acid is a great choice.
 This alpha hydroxy acid penetrates deeply into the skin to break up surface pigment and reveal brighter, healthier skin.
-Glycolic acid can be used on all skin types, but those with sensitive skin may want to start with a lower concentration and work up.

 Lactic Acid

 Lactic acid is another alpha hydroxy acid that’s beneficial for both dry and sensitive skin types.
 Unlike other exfoliating acids, lactic acid is hydrating, so it won’t leave your skin feeling tight and dry after use.
-Lactic acid also helps to stimulate collagen production, making it a good choice for those who are concerned about signs of aging.

 Tea Tree Oil